The BCA Math Team ran its first student-led informational session on Math Research for

 - CONFERENCE WORK IS NOT NECESSARILY GOOD FOR SCIENCE FAIRS & VICE VERSA

-- Science fair is more about practical application and simple explanation
+- Science fair is more about practical application and simple

 - Conference work is about incremental advances to science